 Senior Lecturer, Department of English Language and Literature

-Online application through the website of the Graduate School, Hong Kong Baptist University: https://gs.hkbu.edu.hk/admission/taught-postgraduate-programmes/application
+Online application through the website of the Taught Postgraduate Section of Academic Registry, Hong Kong Baptist University:

 Application Hotline: (852) 3411 5127